gwappa/amorphys/docs/source/core/referrable.rst

 ----------------

-Any individuals (people, institutions, companies etc.) being referred to through the URI, are represented by the :py:class:`Individual` class.
+Any individuals (people, institutions, companies etc.) being referred to through the URI, are represented by the :py:class:`individual` class.

-For reference to a person, in particular, the :py:class:`Person` class is used.
+For reference to a person, in particular, the :py:class:`person` class is used.

-.. py:class:: Individual
+.. py:class:: individual

-    a subclass of :py:class:`Referrable` being used to identify any individuals (people, institutions, companies etc.).
+    a subclass of :py:class:`referrable` being used to identify any individuals (people, institutions, companies etc.).

     .. py:attribute:: name

-        a required property inherited from :py:attr:`Referrable.name`.
+        a required property inherited from :py:attr:`referrable.name`.
         It would typically reflect what would appear as the "full-name" on the web pages.

     .. py:attribute:: uri

-        a required property inherited from :py:attr:`Referrable.uri`.
+        a required property inherited from :py:attr:`referrable.uri`.

         - for an institution/company: the URL for its website (starting with ``https://``)
         - for a person: the ORCID (starting with ``ORCID:``)